Keele University: Student activity

 The Keele team won the 1968 series of University Challenge.
 The same team also made runner up to Sidney Sussex College, Cambridge (1979) in the 2002 special University Challenge: Reunited.

-Student radio

-There is a student radio station called KUBE Radio (Keele University Broadcasting Enterprises) with broadcast over the Internet.

 Student sports

 Keele sports range from rugby to lacrosse and dodgeball.
 Sports teams and issues raised are managed by the Athletic Union.
 The centre has two national standard sports halls, a single court gymnasium, a fitness centre, dance studio and climbing wall.
 Outside there is an all weather floodlit AstroTurf pitch, tennis courts and extensive playing fields.
 It is also the first university centre in the UK to offer a full "Kinesis" gym facility.

 Keele University Sports Centre hosts the matches of Newcastle (Staffs) Volleyball Club, providing around 110 tiered seats with the perfect view of some of the best matches in English Volleyball.
 In 2012, Keele University took part in the first official inter-university Muggle Quidditch match, winning and thus becoming the top ranked team in the country.
 The sport has since expanded and Keele has remained one of the forerunners, finishing in second place at the British Quidditch Cup in November 2013.
 The university also hosted eight teams for the Northern Cup in March 2014.